 For the photographer and Instagram fan in your life, I can highly reccommend the Lightroom Preset Packs from my mate Helene at Helene in Between.
 She has a limited edition ‘Winter Warmer’ set on Sale now, but her regular presets are super helpful for making your photo editing process as efficient and gorgeous as possible.

 You can check the prices and what the presets look like by clicking here – the photo below were all taken using these presets as a basis, with my own edits added on top.

 It’s finally Christmas market tiiiiiiiiimmee! 🙌🏻🎄 The lights and huts have been popping up all over Vienna and this weekend is when the festive season really kicks off across town – thankfully the weather has also cooled off a bit so we can really enjoy the gluwein (mulled wine in 15C weather isn’t quite so appealing 😆).
 I’ve got a list of my favorite local Christmas markets up in the blog (link in bio) but would love to know – which Christmas market is your favorite in Vienna?

 There are plenty more recommendations to share with you and I’ll keep updating this post to keep it relevant to what you guys are looking for.
-So tell me in the comments, what kind of gift are you looking for on your visit to Austria?

 Want to stay up to date on all things Austrian travel and Vienna living?
 Join our 5,000+ community to get regular updates and recommendations direct to your inbox by subscribing below!